NolanJKC/NolanJKC/README.md

 ## Hi there 👋

+1. Nolan Corr	NolanC2001@gmail.com

+2. I created this GitHub account for school purposes.
+Specifically for Wake Tech University.
+I intend to use it for future tasks involving GitHub.

+3. I created the repository known as NolanJKC.
+It's named after my first name, followed by my full initials.
+Currently, it does not contain any files other than this README file.

+4. I opened up the "Clone Repository" option in GitHub Desktop, and then selected the NolanJKC repository.
+After selecting the location I wished to store the files on my computer, I hit the "Clone Repository" button.

 <!--
 **NolanJKC/NolanJKC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.